Step-by-Step Garage Door Installation Guide

 • Setting up the Tracks: Attach the vertical and horizontal tracks to the garage door frame as per the manufacturer’s instructions.
 Make sure they are firmly fastened and level.

 • Install the torsion or extension springs, depending on the style of the garage door.
 Because these springs hold a lot of tension, use caution when working with them.
-Serious property damage, bodily injury, and even death can occur if garage door springs
+Serious property damage, bodily injury, and even death can occur if the garage door springs

 • Install the Panels: Carefully put together the garage door panels as per the manufacturer's instructions.
 Attach the panels' hinges before securing the rollers to the track.

 • Place the garage door panels onto the track with a friend's assistance.
-Ensure there is no binding or rubbing and they are correctly aligned.
+Ensure there is no binding or rubbing, and they are correctly aligned.

 Setting Up the Tracks for Your New Garage Door

-One of the most important aspects of installing a new garage door is properly setting up the vertical track and horizontal track systems.
-These tracks guide the door sections as they move up and down, ensuring the door opens and closes smoothly.
-Whether you're following a DIY garage door installation or working with a garage door professional, the alignment and secure attachment of these tracks are key.
+One of the most important parts of installing a new garage door is setting up the tracks correctly.
+The vertical track and horizontal track guide the door sections as they move, keeping the system steady and helping the door open and close smoothly.
+Even a small alignment mistake can cause issues later, so take your time and follow the manufacturer’s instructions carefully.

-Balancing and Adjusting
+Balancing and Adjusting the Garage Door System

 • Balance the Door: Adjust spring tension to balance the garage door.
 This action is essential for efficiency and security.